Mickey Tettleton: Oakland Athletics

 Tettleton was drafted by the Oakland Athletics in the fifth round of the 1981 Major League Baseball draft.
 He spent three seasons in the minor leagues playing for the Modesto Athletics of the California League.
 He began the 1984 season with the Double-A Albany A's but was promoted to the major leagues in June when Athletics catcher Jim Essian suffered a broken hand.
 Tettleton made his major league debut with Oakland on June 30, 1984, at the age of 23.
 He served as a backup catcher to Mike Heath until December 1985, when the Athletics traded Heath and Tim Conroy to the St. Louis Cardinals for Joaquín Andújar, keeping Tettleton as their starting catcher.

 Tettleton was given the starting catcher's job for the 1986 season, but his offensive statistics failed to impress.
-He posted a .204 batting average in 90 games, along with 10 home runs and 35 runs batted in.
+He posted a .204 batting average in 90 games, along with 10 home runs and 35 runs batted in (RBI).
 His defensive abilities were termed as adequate.
 By the end of the season, Athletics manager Tony La Russa had Tettleton platooning with the left-hand hitting catcher, Jerry Willard.
 Tettleton began the 1987 season as the Athletics starting catcher.
 However, injuries and weak hitting limited him to 82 games, as newcomer Terry Steinbach began to make a positive impression.
 He ended the year with a dismal .194 batting average.
 On March 28, 1988, the Athletics released Tettleton during spring training.
 On April 5, he signed a contract to play for the Rochester Red Wings in the Baltimore Orioles organisation.